caketuzz/testDM/README.md

 - The bootstrap contains **no concrete data access implementation**

 ### Security
-“Security-critical decisions (constant-time comparison, code generation, error normalization) are implemented early, while infrastructure-dependent protections are intentionally deferred. (brute-force, max-tenttatives, rate-limiting IP,...)”
+Activation code verification uses constant-time comparison to mitigate timing attacks.

+Brute-force protection is implemented at the activation-code level with a bounded number of attempts.
+Network-level protections are intentionally deferred to the API gateway.

 To prevent user enumeration, API responses do not distinguish between:
   - unknown email